-The Aquinas Centre for Theological Literacy is a research and resourcing centre for Catholic education and formation based in the School of Education, Theology and Leadership at St Mary’s University.
+The Aquinas Centre for Theological Literacy is a research and resourcing centre for Catholic education and formation based in the Institute of Education at St Mary’s University.

 Committed to the founding principles of the University itself, the Centre is operates at the interface of research and practice in Catholic education understood principally in the context of schools, colleges and parishes, but also by necessity in dialogue with the wider social and cultural matrices of our time.

 While the Aquinas Centre is already undertaking research on behalf of national bodies such as the Catholic Education Service (CES) and National Board of Religious Inspectors and Advisors (NBRIA), its expertise is also in demand from schools and dioceses for consultancy, professional development, conferencing and short courses at all levels.